-The most annoying thing about the house we just bought was the basement.
-It smelled musty.
+The most annoying thing about the house we just bought was the musty basement.
 I’m sure it’s a common problem in 65-year-old houses with basements that are anything less than bone dry, but that doesn’t make it any more pleasant.

 Our painter had a suggestion.
-Fill a big bowl with ammonia and put it somewhere that it wouldn’t get knocked over.
+Fill a big bowl with ammonia and put it somewhere that nobody can knock it over accidentally.
 He said it would absorb that musty smell very effectively.

-I must have put $20 worth of air fresheners in the last house to try to solve the very same problem, and not only was the ammonia faster and more effective, it was also a lot cheaper.
+I must have put $20 worth of air fresheners in the last house to try to solve the very same problem.
+Not only was the ammonia faster and more effective this time around, it was also a lot cheaper.